 3rd Party PPC Call Tracking Solutions Can Deliver Significant Benefits When Integrated With PPC Campaigns

-Call tracking software allocates pre-determined quantify of “pool numbers” to each phone number on a website.
-The quantity is dependent on the traffic load on the website.
+Call tracking software allocates a pre-determined group of “pool numbers” to each phone number on a website.
+The quantity of numbers needed depends on the traffic load on the website.
 Dynamic number pool tracking is a method that was created in the 1950s and discussed in The Bell System Technical Journal.
 It is well understood and the inner workings primarily involve statistical considerations.

 When a call is made to the transposed pooling number, the call tracking platform is then able to identify which PPC click generated the call, (using the Google click ID, or “gee-klid” / gclid identifier.
 The call tracking platform inserts itself transparently, recording the call for later access by the advertiser from within an analytics interface.